timjogorman/RicherEventDescription/guidelines.md

 - His anterior chest rash has not **reoccurred**.

-Note that ACTUAL and NEG can (and usually do) co-occur -- anything which clearly did not happen is ACTUAL+NEG.
+Note that ACTUAL is about whether is it a claim in the "real world", and so NEG events are ususally ACTUAL as well .

 #### Uncertain/Hedged Modality (UNC)